 - Any other situation where you need to draw the pain and inflammation out of your foot.

-Step 2 - Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Deep Tissue Regeneration Therapy
+Step 2 - Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Soft Tissue Regeneration Therapy

 After the inflammation in your foot has been reduced, providing extra blood flow and strengthening the tissue around your sesamoid bones is recommended.

 Incorporating a Deep Heat treatment with the T•Shellz Wrap®), will increase temperature in your deep soft tissue.
 The body responds to this heat by increasing blood flow in an attempt to dissipate this heat.
 Increased blood flow accelerates the healing of soft tissue - improving your recovery rate and healing your tendon more completely.

 The only way to get Soft Tissue Therapy is through use of an TShellz Wrap.
 The TShellz Wrap is the only treatment method that improves blood flow and circulation on a deep tissue level.
 Other methods of warming / heating tissue (hot water bottles, hot baths, etc) will only ever increase blood flow on a surface / skin level.
 These methods need a LOT of time to even reach your tendon and sesamoid bones on a deep tissue level.
 And even if you were to use them this long your skin would heat up to an uncomfortable level and may even burn you.

 The TShellz Wrap is a wholesome healer!

 Trying to force heat through your skin and sub-dermal tissue is not effective.
 However, the TShellz Wrap emits an electromagnetic energy (EMR) that penetrates deep into your tissue creating the heat right down in your injured tissue.
 This means that instead of trying to heat from the outside in, you're using another method to to get the energy straight inside; EMR energy passes right through the skin and is absorbed by deep dense tissue - exactly where it is needed.